 - The folder that you are trying to install the Windows Installer package to is encrypted.

-- The drive that contains the folder that you are trying to install the Windows Installer package to is accessed as a substitute drive.
+- The drive that contains the folder which you are trying to install the Windows Installer package to is accessed as a substitute drive.

-- The drive that contains the folder that you are trying to install the Windows Installer package to is a CD / DVD drive.
+- The drive that contains the folder which you are trying to install the Windows Installer package to is a CD / DVD drive.

 - Windows Installer is attempting to install an app that is already installed on your PC.